noir-lang/noir/docs/docs/how_to/debugger/debugging_with_vs_code.md

 ---
-title: Debugging Noir circuits with the VS Code Debugger
+title: Using the VS Code Debugger
 description:
   Step by step guide on how to debug your Noir circuits with the VS Code Debugger configuration and features.
 keywords: